 25 But if out in the country a man happens to meet a young woman pledged to be married and rapes her, only the man who has done this shall die.

-abstain from the meat of strangled animals (Deut 14:21
+abstain from the meat of strangled animals (Deuteronomy 14:21

 21 Do not eat anything you find already dead.
 You may give it to the foreigner residing in any of your towns, and they may eat it, or you may sell it to any other foreigner.
 But you are a people holy to the Lord your God.